Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Maret 2026 00.56.49 UTC
+- WIB: Jumat, 13 Maret 2026 02.06.01 UTC
-- WITA: Jumat, 13 Maret 2026 01.56.49 UTC
+- WITA: Jumat, 13 Maret 2026 03.06.01 UTC
-- WIT: Jumat, 13 Maret 2026 02.56.49 UTC
+- WIT: Jumat, 13 Maret 2026 04.06.01 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational